One of the most important things that you can do for your finances is to have an emergency fund.

 Put your emergency fund in a bank that’s separate from your general checking account to avoid the temptation of withdrawing from it unnecessarily.

 In the case of an emergency, you should be able to access these funds by transferring them into your main checking account—usually taking 1-3 business days or using a bank-issued card.

-One tip that Personal Finance Coach Valencia Morton recommends is also having cash on hand in case of an emergency.
+You should also have cash on hand in case of an emergency.

 There may be instances where service providers—such as towing companies—will only take cash.
 You want to be prepared for these cases as well.

 Now that you know how much you should aim to save, you have to create a plan to actually save it.
 Here’s how you can build your emergency fund.